fireundubh/playwithfire/kingdomcome/rpg-parameters.md

 ## Table

+- Parameters are up-to-date with 1.4.1.
+- Default values are not up-to-date.

 Parameter | Default Value | Description
 --- | --- | ---
 AdditionalAttackerCountForMaxFadingBuff | 2.000000 | For AdditionalAttackerCountFading buff